StackOverflowMATLABchat/uiget/README.md

 1. Extension filter syntax follows that of [uigetfile](https://www.mathworks.com/help/matlab/ref/uigetfile.html), see [the documentation](https://www.mathworks.com/help/matlab/ref/uigetfile.html#mw_d51d3e26-4b0d-4017-a1ed-28162572b6bc) for additional details and examples.

-2. The "All Files" file filter is already provided by the dialog window, so explicitly specifying it will create an additional entry
+2. The "All Files" file filter is already provided by the dialog window, so explicitly specifying it will create an additional entry.